migueldeicaza/MonoTouch.Dialog/README.markdown

 To create your own Element, you will want to override the following
 methods:

-        // To release any resources
-        void Dispose (bool disposing);
+        // To release any heavy resources that you might have void Dispose (bool disposing);

-        // To retrieve the UITableViewCell for your element UITableViewCell GetCell (UITableView tv)
+        // To retrieve the UITableViewCell for your element
+	// you would need to prepare the cell to be reused, in the
+	// same way that UITableView expects reusable cells to work UITableViewCell GetCell (UITableView tv)

         // To retrieve a "summary" that can be used with